Recycling Hot Line (908) 226-7620

 SOUTH PLAINFIELD MARY B. MAZEPA DROP-OFF CENTER

-South Plainfield’s Recycling Drop-Off Center is located at the end of Kenneth Avenue, just past the soccer field.
-Hours of operation are Tuesdays, 12 noon-7 p.m, Fridays and Saturdays 8 a.m.-3 p.m.
-Most recyclables that are collected curbside – newspaper, mixed paper, cardboard (flattened), glass bottles, aluminum/steel/ tin cans, plastic containers #1 and #2 – are accepted.
-Note that recyclables must be kept separated at the Recycling Center Drop-Off Center.
-We have separate boxes for: Bottles and Cans, Corrugated Cardboard, and Mixed Office Paper/Newspaper.
+South Plainfield’s Recycling Drop-Off Center is open to Borough residents and businesses.
+It is located at 882 Kenneth Avenue, just past the soccer field.
+Hours of operation are Tuesdays, 12 noon-7 p.m.; Fridays and Saturdays 8 a.m.-3 p.m.
+The recyclables that are collected curbside – newspaper, mixed paper, cardboard (flattened), glass bottles, aluminum/steel/tin cans, plastic bottles #1 and #2 – are accepted at the drop-off also.
+Note that recyclables must be kept separated at the Recycling Drop-Off Center.
+We collect Bottles and Cans, Corrugated Cardboard, and Mixed Office Paper / Newspaper in separate containers.

-For residents only, NO businesses: Used clothes, used motor oil (up to 5 gallons), household rechargeable batteries, left-over paint (3rd Saturday of every month only), appliances, computers, monitors, TVs and scrap metal are also accepted.
+For residents only, NO businesses: Used clothes, used motor oil (up to 5 gallons), used cooking oil, household rechargeable batteries, cell phones, left-over paint (3rd Saturday of every month only), appliances, computers, monitors, printers/fax machines, TVs and scrap metal.
 Not accepted: propane tanks, non-recyclable items or any hazardous waste.

 YARD WASTE SITE

-The Yard Waste Site located at the end of Kenneth Avenue past the Recycling Center, is open to residents.
+The Yard Waste Site located at the end of Kenneth Avenue past the Recycling Center, is open only to residents.
 A yard waste decal must be mounted on the driver's side rear window.
-Decals are available at the Municipal Clerk's Office Monday to Friday, 8 a.m.-4 p.m. and from the Department of Pubic Works, 7:30 a.m. - 3:15 p.m.
+Decals are available at the Municipal Clerk's Office Monday to Friday, 8 a.m.-4 p.m. and from the Department of Pubic Works, 7:30 a.m.-3:15 p.m.
 Only residents' vehicles with general registration plates are allowed on the site; NO commercial vehicles.

 Hours of Operation:

-Leaves: are collected at the curb from November to mid-December.
+Leaves: collected at the curb from mid-October to mid-December.
 Leaves must be placed in biodegradable paper bags for curbside collection.
 Leaves may be brought to the Yard Waste Site.
 Do not leave plastic bags in the leaf pile.
-Call 908-755-2187 for further information.
+Call 908-755-2187 for more information.

-Grass clippings: may be brought to the Yard Waste Site.
+Grass clippings: may be brought to the Grass Box Spot next to the Trash Compactor.
 Bring grass loose or in bags and empty into the grass container.
 Do not leave plastic bags in the grass box.

-We urge you to use cut-it and leave-it lawn care instead of bagging.
+We urge you to use Cut-It and Leave-It lawn care instead of bagging.
 It saves time and money, improves your turf and reduces the negative environmental impacts of lawn care.
-Contact the Recycling Coordinator at 908-226-7621 or email@example.com for more information.
+A mulching blade on your mower and a more frequent mowing schedule is really all it takes.
+Clippings do not cause thatch.
+They break down quickly and send nutrients back into the soil.
+Consider that turf maintenance on golf courses is done cut-it-and-leave-it.
+Can you imagine bagging all the clippings from mowing a gof course?
+Contact the Recycling Coordinator at 908-226-7621 or firstname.lastname@example.org for more information.

-Note: each material must be kept separate.
+Note: each kind of yard waste material must be kept separate.
 Ask attendant for assistance and instructions about where to put materials.

 Note: This site is permitted to accept brush, leaves and grass clippings only.
 Do not leave trash such as plastic debris, flower pots, or lumber in any of the piles.
 Do not include other kinds of vegetative waste.
 Weeds, garden plants, sod, straw, fruit, seeds and nuts should be composted at home or set out as garbage.